pankaj2816/Team-Enigma/README.md

-# Team-Enigma
+HackOnHills_4.0_Enigma
+#Team-Enigma
+Theme : Making Life easier

-Project based on Earthquake detector and landsliding detection
+Project based on Earthquake detector and landsliding detection :

 Steps to follow :-
 1. Connect MPU-6050 with Arduino Uno according to specified pin diagram.
 Connect analog pins A4 and A5 of Arduino with SDA and SCL pins respectively of MPU-6050.
 Now output is taken from digital pins 12 and 13.
 Pin 12 corresponds to earthquake and Pin 13 corresponds to landslide readings.